Freelance Rate Guide · 2026

 Hire a Media Buyer today

-Browse 300+ vetted freelance media buyers on goLance — direct hire, fair rates, 0% buyer fees.
+Browse 300+ vetted freelance media buyers on goLance — direct hire, fair rates, and a 7.95% fee you can share with your freelancer.